zejacobi/DeltaGreen/readme.md

 # Delta Green Character Generator
 Open Source [Delta Green](http://www.delta-green.com/) random character generator.

+It's now finished to the point where it can be used online!
+See it in action [here](http://deltagreen.zachjacobi.com)!

 ## Features
 * Generates a complete Delta Green character (all skills, stats, derived attributes, bonds, one third of characters are damaged veterans)